AtanasovAtanas/pb-interactive-csharp/EN/03-Conditional-Statements-Advanced/04-Logical-Operators.md

 | false | true | false | true |
 | false | false | false | false |

-If you observe above table, if any one operand value become false, then the logical AND operator will return false, same way the logical OR operator will return true, if any one operand value become true
+If you observe above table, **if any one operand value become false, then the logical AND operator will return false**, same way **the logical OR operator will return true, if any one operand value become true**

 | Operand | Not |
 |---|---|